kubernetes/enhancements/keps/sig-storage/625-csi-migration/README.md

 ### Monitoring Requirements

 * **How can an operator determine if the feature is in use by workloads?**
-  We will have metrics `csi_sidecar_duration_seconds` on the CSI sidecars and `storage_operation_duration_seconds` on the kube-controller-manager and kubelet side to indicate whether this operation is a migrated operation or not.
-These metrics will have a `migrated` field to indicate if this is a migrated operation.
+  We have metrics `csi_sidecar_duration_seconds` on the CSI sidecars and `storage_operation_duration_seconds` on the kube-controller-manager and kubelet side to indicate whether this operation is a migrated operation or not.
+These metrics have a `migrated` field to indicate if this is a migrated operation.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**